mgreminger/EngineeringPaper.xyz/CONTRIBUTING.md

 ## Contributing
 Since the [live EngineeringPaper.xyz](https://engineeringpaper.xyz) site is deployed from this repository's main branch, careful consideration is required before adding new features.
-Becuase of this, a [GitHub issue](https://github.com/mgreminger/EngineeringPaper.xyz/issues) must be created to discuss a potential new feature before a external pull request will be considered.
+Becuase of this, a [GitHub issue](https://github.com/mgreminger/EngineeringPaper.xyz/issues) must be created to discuss a potential new feature before an external pull request will be considered.
 Keep the following in mind when considering the implementation of new features:

 * All features must work in Chrome, Safari, and Firefox